AdrianoGratani/Pac-Man-for-Desktop/README.md

   - we can't just call `draw()` because we also need to update the position for both axis based on the current velocity.
   - `update()` solves this problem: it calls `draw()` and THEN updates the the position of the instance.
 That's why in the animation section you call `update()` and not `draw()`;

+// ./classes/pellet.js = Pacman's goal is to collect these instances in the map;